DevExpress-Examples/asp-net-web-forms-grid-edit-password-field/Readme.md

 ## Implementation Details

-According to the security settings which are implemented in our editors, the password can't be set on the server side.
-In edit mode, an editor with enabled the [Password](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxTextBoxBase.Password) property is displayed empty.
-Since it might confuse users, we suggest you to implement the following functionality to edit a password field.
+According to the security settings implemented in our editors, the password cannot be set on the server side.
+In edit mode, an editor with an enabled [Password](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxTextBoxBase.Password) property is displayed empty.
+Since this can confuse users, we suggest that you implement the following functionality to edit a password field:

 ## Files to Review